-Reading (22.5 hours)
+Reading (22 hours)

-Online session attendance (10.5 hours) Participate in all seven (1 hour) class sessions online through Adobe Connect.
+Online session attendance (8 hours) Participate in all four (1.5 hour) class sessions online through Adobe Connect.

-If you miss a session, you will write a 133 word (1/2 page) response to the recording of the session.
+If you miss a session, you may write 133 word (1/2 page) response to the recording of the session.
 These should be completed 48 hours after the online class concludes.
 Put this response as an extra forum discussion post for that week (in addition to your main one).
 Points will be removed from your grade for that module if you do not attend the online session and do not do a response to the recording.
 The idea is that in the way you will still contribute to and receive from the richness of the class discussion even if you are missing the online session.